 No. Each organization only has access to it’s own donor information.
 No information can be shared or given unless done so by the organization.
 More information can be found at: http://clickandpledge.com/privacy/

-22. When a donation is made when does it hit my bank account?
+11. When a donation is made to my organization, when does it hit our bank account?
 And when do the fees get deducted?

 TransFirst is an online banking system.
 TransFirst will deduct the funds from the card holders account and deposit to the organization bank accounts.
 TransFirst will not hold the organization’s funds for any amount of time.
 Funds are deposited 48 hours after the transaction.

 TransFirst will deposit the full dollar amount of the transaction and reach out to the bank account on the following month to deduct their fees.
 TransFirst will send out a statement to the organization around the 1st of each month.
 This statement (which is a month delayed statement) will show to the organization the amount that TransFirst will deduct (for credit card processing fees) on the 10th of each month.
 TransFirst cannot deduct their fees from the deposits to the organization’s bank account.
 At the time of the application the organizations will send a copy of the voided check to TransFirst so they can ensure they have accurate deposit.